 Demo workspace files can be found using this path:

-The workspace file is named
+The workspace file is named <demo_name>.uvmpw.
+For this specific example, the actual path is:

 After the workspace is open, two projects show up: one for the KSDK platform library, and one for the demo.
-By default, the demo project is selected as the active project.
+By default, the demo project is selected as the active project

 There are two project configurations (build targets) supported for each KSDK project:

 The tool allows selection of the build target based on the active project, so in order to change the configuration for the platform library it must be the active project.
 Choose the appropriate build target: "Debug" or "Release" from the drop-down menu.
+For this example, select the "ksdk_platform_lib Debug" configuration

 If not already done, open the desired demo application workspace in:

-The workspace file is named
+The workspace file is named <demo_name>.uvmpw, so for this specific example, the actual path is:

 The FRDM-KL46Z board comes loaded with the mbed/CMSIS-DAP debug interface from the factory.
-If you have changed the debug OpenSDA application on your board, visit http://www.nxp.com/opensda for information on updating or restoring your board to the factory state.
+If you have changed the debug OpenSDA application on your board, visit OpenSDA for information on updating or restoring your board to the factory state.

 This section contains the steps to install the necessary components required to build and run a KSDK demo application with the Arm GCC toolchain, as supported by the Kinetis SDK.